 Q: How long does a typical floodplain study take?

 A: For an average watershed, expect 6–10 weeks, including data collection, modeling, and reporting for a municipal flood study.
 FEMA coordination can extend the process considerably as the federal review process is typically longer.
-Larger basins or public-meeting requirements may extend timelines.
+Larger basins or public meeting requirements may extend timelines.

 Q: What storms should we model for climate resilience?